The mental and emotional health of all students at Tatachilla is regarded as a high priority.

 Pastoral care at the college is designed to help students establish and maintain healthy boundaries with others, learn from their mistakes, develop empathy and compassion and demonstrate love and forgiveness.

-The college employs two professional counsellors and a youth chaplain to assist with the emotional, social and spiritual development of the children in our care.
+The college employs two professional counsellors, a ministry team leader and a youth chaplain to assist with the emotional, social and spiritual development of the children in our care.

 Pastoral care activities help students build close and caring relationships with their peers and teachers.